Healthdirect Free Australian health advice you can count on.

 • encourage older children to keep their toys away from younger children

-What are the complications of an object in the ear?
+Complications of an object in the ear

 • pain